 Haar Cascades are not racists, how can an algorithm be? but many people can feel insulted.
 When programing these algorithms, we need to be mindful of their limitations, transparent with users by explaining how the algorithm works or use a more effective technique with dark-skinned people.

-Existing laws have not been developed with AI in mind, however, that does not mean that AI-based product and services are unregulated.
+Existing laws have not been developed with AI in mind, however, that does not mean that AI-based products and services are unregulated.
 As suggested by Brad Smith, Chief Legal Officer at Microsoft, "Governments must balance support for innovation with the need to ensure consumer safety by holding the makers of AI systems responsible for harm caused by unreasonable practices".
-Policymakers, researchers and professionals should work together to make sure that AI provides a benefit to humanity.
+Policymakers, researchers, and professionals should work together to make sure that AI provides a benefit to humanity.

 Some tech leaders have shown concerns about the possible threats of AI, one example was Elon Musk, who claimed that AI is riskier than North Korea.
 These words generated strong criticism from the scientific community.

 Superintelligence is generally regarded as a state where a robot starts to recursively improve itself, reaching a point that easily surpasses the most intelligent human by orders of magnitude.
-Some enthusiasts, like Ray Kurthweil, believe that by 2045 we will reach that state.
+Some enthusiasts, like Ray Kurzweil, believe that by 2045 we will reach that state.
 Others, like François Chollet, believe that it is impossible.

 Should robots have rights?
 If we think of a robot as an advanced washing machine, then no. However, if robots were able to have emotions or feelings, then the answer is not that clear.
 One of the pioneers of AI, Marvin Minsky, believed that there is no fundamental difference between humans and machines, and that general AI won't possible unless robots have self-conscious emotions.